gustavoig/rerun-docs/docs/usage/containerized_example.rst

 - How ReRun isolates job environments and organizes outputs.

 .. warning::
    To run this example, you must have **Docker** installed and running.

-   In addition, Docker must be configured to allow **file sharing** with at least your home directory
-   (e.g. ``C:\Users\user\`` on Windows), because ReRun mounts the home folder into the container
-   (for example, as ``/mnt/c/Users/user``).
-   This example assumes that the replication folder, data, and scripts all reside somewhere under your home directory.
+   Additionally, ensure that any host directories you bind mount into the container are accessible via Docker's *file sharing settings* (for example, on Windows or macOS).

+   You are responsible for specifying the bind mounts in the **Job Configuration View**.

+   All project files (replication folder, data, scripts, etc.) must be located within the directories you mount, and those directories must be permitted in Docker’s file sharing configuration.

 Example Input Structure
 -----------------------